emoncms/emoncms/readme.md

 - [Guide: Daily Averages](http://guide.openenergymonitor.org/emoncms/daily-averages) - How to extract daily averages from temperature, humidity & power feeds.
 - [Guide: Exporting CSV](http://guide.openenergymonitor.org/emoncms/export-csv) - How to use the graph module and feeds interface to export CSV data for use in 3rd party programs such as OpenOffice Calc or Excel.
 - [Guide: Histograms](http://guide.openenergymonitor.org/emoncms/histograms) - How to use the histogram tool in the graph module.
-- [Guide: Home Energy Monitor](https://guide.openenergymonitor.org/applications/home-energy) - example of configuring the MyElectric dashboard.
+- [Guide: Home Energy Monitor](https://guide.openenergymonitor.org/applications/home-energy) - Example of configuring the MyElectric dashboard.
-- [Guide: Solar PV Monitor](https://guide.openenergymonitor.org/applications/solar-pv/) - example of configuring the MySolar dashboard.
+- [Guide: Solar PV Monitor](https://guide.openenergymonitor.org/applications/solar-pv/) - Example of configuring the MySolar dashboard.

 **2. Emoncms Terminology**